tinhnh2/Qmix/README.md

 •	cores: The number of CPU cores for parallel running.

-•	start_matrix: The starting matrix for process (LG/Q.pfam/JTT/WAG).
-If you need start from other matrix, please save matrix into a file and put it into the scripts folder
+•	start_matrix: The starting matrix for the estimation process (LG/Q.pfam/JTT/WAG).
+If you want to start from other matrix, please save matrix into a file and put it into the scripts folder.

 •	alignments: the full path to folder of alignments.